Publication:

 Work in Progress:

-This paper, using textual analysis, studies the effect of the European Central Bank’s board members’ speeches on Eurozone government bonds yields from the beginning of 1999 to October 2019 using a novel dataset recently released by the ECB.
-It develops an automated methodology by applying a lexicon-approach to evaluate each speech objectively.
-The results find evidence of communication effects by ECB board members on bond interest rates for all maturities.
-By defining polarised sentiments aroused after the different speeches, the study also investigates which speaker has been more efficient in communicating the ECB strategies and in reassuring financial markets.
+Abstract: This paper, using textual analysis, studies the effect of the European Central Bank’s board members’ speeches on Eurozone government bond yields from the beginning of 1999 to October 2019 using a novel dataset recently released by the ECB.
+It develops an automated methodology by applying a lexicon approach to evaluate each speech objectively.
+The results find evidence of the effects of communication by ECB board members on bond interest rates for all maturities.
+By defining polarised sentiments that arose after the different speeches, the study also investigates which speaker has been more efficient in communicating the ECB strategies and in reassuring financial markets.